Semi-local string comparison: algorithmic techniques and applications

+This chapter is organised as follows.
+In \secref{s-permutation}, we introduce the semi-local LCS problem on permutation strings, and develop an algorithm for its solution.
+By direct application of this algorithm, in \secref{s-permutation-cyclic} we obtain an improved algorithm for the cyclic LCS problem on permutations.
+Further applications include improved algorithms for the longest pattern-avoiding subsequence problem, given in \secref{s-permutation-lxs}, and for the longest $k$-increasing and $k$-modal subsequence problems, given in \secref{s-permutation-piecewise}.
+In \secref{s-circle}, we consider the maximum clique problem in a circle graph represented by an interval model.
+By application our semi-local LCS algorithm on permutations, we obtain new algorithms for this problem, both for general and sparse circle graphs, achieving a substantial improvement on existing algorithms in running time.
+In \secref{s-linear}, we describe an application of these algorithms to the problem of finding exact and approximate commonly structured patterns in linear graphs.

-\mychapter{Permutation string comparison} \mysection{Semi-local LCS between permutations} An important special case of string comparison is where each of the input strings $a$, $b$ is a \emph{permutation string}, i.e.\ a string that consists of all distinct characters.
+\mysection{Semi-local LCS between permutations} An important special case of string comparison is where each of the input strings $a$, $b$ is a \emph{permutation string}, i.e.\ a string that consists of all distinct characters.
 Without loss of generality, we may assume that $m=n$, and that both strings are permutations of a given totally ordered alphabet of size $n$.
-The semi-local LCS problem on permutation strings is equivalent to the following classical problem. \begin{definition} Given a string $a$, the \emph{longest increasing subsequence (LIS) problem} asks for the length of the longest string that is an increasing subsequence of $a$. \end{definition}
+For consistency with the notation in previous chapters, we will assume that a permutation string of length $n$ is indexed by half-integers $\ang{0:n}$, and is over the alphabet $\ang{0:n}$, unless indicated otherwise.
+The \emph{identity permutation} string of length $n$ is the string $\id=\pa{0^+,1^+,\ldots,n^-}$.